Southern industrial real estate market vibrant in Q3

 The ready-built warehouse sector also noted the entry of two new projects into the market in Dong Nai and Binh Duong provinces, with a total area of some 110,000 sq.m.

-IPs across the country have high occupancy rates of over 80%.
-The northern provinces record 83% while the southern region 91%.
+IPs across the country have high occupancy rates of over 80 percent.
+The northern provinces record 83 percent while the southern region is 91 percent.

 According to him, the scarcity of land supply and rising land prices are driving the trend towards developing multi-story factories and warehouses outside Ho Chi Minh City, in order to optimise land investment costs.